 The Royal Northern College of Music is one of the leading conservatoires in the UK.
 One of the College's unique selling points is the amount of orchestral and ensemble playing which goes on compared with other institutions in this country, and in fact Europe.
 That, of course, is good news for conductors!

-Follow the RNCM Conducting Facebook page to keep up to date with all of the news.
+Follow the RNCM Conducting Facebook page and Twitter feed to keep up to date with all of the news.

 For many years the RNCM has operated a Junior Fellowship in Conducting.
 This is a 2 year post, with a new fellow being appointed each year.
 Aimed at conductors who already have some professional experience it is one of those rare opportunities which bridges the gap between full time study and a professional career.
 Working closely with Sir Mark Elder and a range of visiting conductors as well as the regular conducting staff, the Fellows are given a range of opportunities to conduct opera, symphony and chamber orchestras, new music ensembles of various kinds and to build relationships with the region's professional orchestras.
 Typically we receive over 100 applications from all over the world, 12 of whom are invited for a 3 day competition following a video pre-selection round.
 The closing date for applications is usually during November, and details of the process are posted on the RNCM's website.
 You can also email firstname.lastname@example.org